 Chromatic aberration is a common type of imaging defect.
 When white light passes through a singlet lens, the wavelengths of light are refracted.
 Because different wavelengths pass through the glass at different rates, they come into focus at different points on the plane.
 As a result, the operator will not be able to bring all the colors into focus simultaneously.
 Chromatic aberration creates blurry fringes of color between dark and light parts of an image, significantly reducing image quality.

-To deal with the problem of chromatic aberration, people rely on achromatic lenses, which combine two or more lenses to direct two wavelengths of light, usually red and blue, to the same focal point.
+To deal with the problem of chromatic aberrations, people rely on achromatic lenses, which combine two or more lens elements to direct two wavelengths of light, usually red and blue, to the same focal point.

 Because achromatic lenses bring colors into focus at the same point, they allow users to fully focus an image.
 Compared to non-corrected singlet lenses, achromats produce much clearer images, which make for easier viewing and a more accurate perception.

 When they were first introduced, achromatic lenses brought revolutionary changes to the way we do imaging.
 Though lenses have continued to improve in quality, the achromatic lens remains a staple in scientific and non-scientific optics applications.
 Some benefits of achromatic lens assemblies include: